3DArticCyclists: Generating Synthetic Articulated 8D Pose-Controllable Cyclist Data for Computer Vision Applications: Introduction

 \section{Introduction}

-Human-object interaction (HOI) and human-scene interaction (HSI) are crucial for human-centric scene understanding applications in Embodied Artificial Intelligence (EAI) research, robotics, and augmented reality (AR).
-A common limitation faced in these research areas is the data scarcity problem: insufficient labeled human-scene object pairs on the input images, and limited interaction complexity and granularity between them.
-To overcome the data sparsity problem, recent methods have exploited Visual Language Models (VLM) ~\cite{zheng2023open}, ~\cite{park2023viplo} and CLIP ~\cite{wang2024bilateral} to obtain semantic textual interaction descriptions from images that contain humans interacting with objects.
-Other methods address the data scarcity problem by creating new datasets for HOI.
-NeuralDome ~\cite{zhang2023neuraldome} introduced a multi-view dataset of humans interacting with $23$ rigid objects such as chairs, tables, rackets, and cooking tools.
+In the context of Autonomous Driving (AD) Perception, cyclists are considered safety-critical scene objects.
+Deep learning-based computer vision models for tasks such as cyclist detection, segmentation, pose estimation and cyclist crossing intention prediction require large amounts of data for training.
+Commonly-used publicly-available AD datasets such as KITTI ~\cite{geiger2013vision}, NuScenes ~\cite{caesar2020nuscenes}, and Waymo ~\cite{sun2020scalability} typically contain large amounts of car/vehicle object instances but a relatively low number of cyclist instances usually with very limited appearance and pose diversity.
+This data scarcity problem is also present in Human-object interaction (HOI) applications in Embodied Artificial Intelligence (EAI) research, where there are insufficient labeled human-scene object pairs on the input images, and limited interaction complexity and granularity between them.
+Unlike cars and vehicles, which are \emph{rigid}, and can be treated as single-part objects, cyclists are a composition of a rider interacting dynamically with an articulated object (i.e. bicycle) which consists of multiple movable, usually rigid parts that are linked together by joints with kinematic constraints.
+To overcome the human-articulated object data scarcity problem, recent methods have exploited Visual Language Models (VLM) ~\cite{zheng2023open,park2023viplo} and CLIP ~\cite{wang2024bilateral} to obtain semantic textual interaction descriptions from images that contain humans interacting with objects.
+Other methods address the data scarcity problem by creating new datasets.
+NeuralDome ~\cite{zhang2023neuraldome} introduced a multi-view dataset of humans interacting with $23$ rigid objects such as chairs, tables, and cooking tools.
 Instant-NVR ~\cite{jiang2023instant} uses monocular RGBD cameras and human/object tracking and key frame selection, coupled with neural radial fields to reconstruct and render interactions between humans and \emph{rigid} objects such as toys, backpacks, and a ``balance car''.
 I'm HOI ~\cite{zhao2024m} uses a combination of RGB camera with object-mounted IMU to capture 3D motions of both the human and rigid objects such as skateboard, gym weights, baseball bats, frying pans and umbrellas.
-On the other hand, the Compositional Conditional Neural Radiance Field method from ~\cite{hou2023compositional} and CG-HOI ~\cite{diller2024cg} generate animatable HOI interactions between humans and home objects such as chairs, tables, and boxes.
 PHYSCENE ~\cite{yang2024physcene} presents a method to synthesize physically-plausible dynamic interaction scenes for Embodied AI, but focuses on objects moving within a scene rather than interactions at the human body-articulated object level.
-All these methods can generate interactions (possibly dynamic) between humans and rigid, non-articulated objects.
-However, more complex dynamic interactions between humans and articulated objects, such as a human rider pedaling a bicycle, have been left under-explored.
+The Align Your Gaussians ~\cite{ling2024align} is based on 3D Gaussians coupled with text-to-video Stable Diffusion models to animate synthetic objects suitable for games and movies, and presents interactions of characters with rigid objects such as guitars and swords.
+All these methods can generate interactions between humans/characters and rigid objects.
+However, more complex interactions between humans and articulated objects (e.g. a human rider pedaling a bicycle), suitable for training perception models have been left under-explored.